-The Task Force had discussed on the level of safety training
+The Task Force had discussed on the level of safety training competencies required for different levels of staff in consultants and contractors.
+OSHC and CICTA would review whether their CIC Secretariat

 The CICTA would solicit the opinions of the industry stakeholders on their areas of concern, the incentives for compliance and expectations from senior staff of the new training requirements on safety.